Tumi O Tumi

 Tumi O Tumi is a 2020 Bengali drama film directed by Arunima Dey.
 This film was released on 17 January 2020.

 Plot

 The film revolves around the conflict between different stages of a woman's life in a male dominated society.
 The story is told from the perspective of a writer who narrates her own story.
-It states the life of three struggling women Gunjan, Sindur and Ashalata who are from three different generations and portrays the real meaning of women empowerment in Indian society.
+It states the life of three struggling women Gunjan, Sindur and Ashalata who are from three different generations and portrays the real meaning of women empowerment in an Indian society.